Democrats won big. What do they do now?

 Nationally, House Democrats are following a similar strategy, putting as many as 80 congressional districts in play, which they hope will give them lots of chances to get lucky if things line up like they did on Tuesday.

-"The House is absolutely in play, we’re going to pick up seats, it’s just a matter of how many," Lujan said.
+"The House is absolutely in play," Luján said.
+"We’re going to pick up seats.
+It’s just a matter of how many."

-Northam’s victory was powered by the same wealthy, educated white suburban voters who broke away from Trump last year and who made the special congressional election in Georgia's 6th congressional district earlier this year competitive — only more so.
+Northam’s victory was powered by the same wealthy, educated white suburban voters who broke away from Trump last year and who made the special congressional election in Georgia's 6th District earlier this year competitive — only more so.

-Meanwhile, Democrats ousted GOP county executives in two very large counties outside New York City, Nassau and Westchester, suggesting the backlash is not limited to the government workers in the northern Virginia.
+Meanwhile, Democrats ousted GOP county executives in two large counties outside New York City, Nassau and Westchester, suggesting the backlash is not limited to government workers who live in northern Virginia.

 "I think that Nov.
-8, 2016, was a wakeup call to young people about the importance of voting," liberal billionaire Tom Steyer, who spent some $2 million on a voter mobilization aimed at young people in Virginia, told NBC News.
+8, 2016, was a wake-up call to young people about the importance of voting," Tom Steyer, the liberal billionaire who spent some $2 million on a voter mobilization effort aimed at young people in Virginia, told NBC News.
 "They've spent 10 months in horror watching what’s going on in the United States."

 Right candidate, right message